dagger/dagger/docs/current/cloud/572923-get-started.md

   [image]

 1. Review the available Dagger Cloud subscription plans.
 Choose a plan by clicking *Select*.
-1. If you selected a team plan, you will be presented with the option to add teammates to your Dagger Cloud account.
+1. If you selected the *Team* plan, you will be presented with the option to add teammates to your Dagger Cloud account.
 Enter one or more email addresses as required.
 Click *Next* to proceed.

   :::note
   This step is optional and not available in individual plans.